 The obituary went on to report, “While still at school, word reached Cumberland University that General Jackson was dead.
 Only six weeks before he had shaken his hand.
 Rev. Norment says he went to the funeral and that the General’s parrot, excited by the multitude and the wailing of the slaves, let loose perfect gusts of ‘cuss words.’
 The Negro slaves of the General were horrified and awed at the bird’s lack of reverence.”

 The last quotation is interesting for more than just Poll’s swearing.
 Norment’s claim that the slaves’ “wailing” set off Poll’s blue streak and that they were “horrified and awed” by the parrot’s “lack of reverence” presents a view of slaves as being more pious than their southern slave owners.
 That’s an interesting perspective, but it isn’t surprising.
 White views of African Americans were complicated during and after slavery.
 Mark Smith‘s How Race Is Made: Slavery, Segregation, and the Senses (2006) offers the simple, yet powerful, argument that southern whites viewed African Americans as dirty and loathsome at the same time that they allowed them in their homes as servants and nannies or, in the case of some white masters and slave women, had sex with them.
-The same dichotomy holds true for African American morality and religion: Slaves practiced a heathen African religion (not religions), yet they often possessed a spirituality that gave them greater moral insight and wisdom than their white Christian masters.
+The same dichotomy holds true for African American morality and religion: Whites believed slaves practiced a heathen African religion (not religions), yet they also thought slaves often possessed a spirituality that gave them greater moral insight and wisdom than their white Christian masters.
 In the case of Jackson’s funeral, the perception is that Old Hickory’s slaves were appalled by Poll’s language, which she presumably learned from Jackson or other whites on the plantation, because they were too moral to have used that language themselves.